Cypress Spurge Euphorbia cyparissias

 -

-Cypress Spurge grows best in dry, well-drained soils in full sun.
-The plant tolerates poor soils, including rocky, sandy ones.
+Cypress spurge grows best in dry, well-drained soils in full sun.
+The plant tolerates poor soils, including rocky, sandy soils.
 It spreads by rhizomes and can be quite invasive, particularly in rich, moist soils, and freely reseeds.
 Eight to ten plants per square yard are sufficient to quickly form a dense ground cover.
 It tolerates drought and can often be found on dry banks and hillsides where little else will grow.

-VIDEO Created by Elisabeth Meyer for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.
+VIDEO Created by Laura Barth for "Houseplants, Succulents, and Cacti," a plant identification course offered in partnership with Longwood Gardens.

 - Profile Video: